quicwg/multipath/draft-ietf-quic-multipath.md

 calculated by combining the packet protection IV with the packet number and with the path identifier.

-The path ID for 1-RTT packets is the sequence number of {{QUIC-TRANSPORT}}, or zero if the Connection ID is zero-length.  {{Section 19 of QUIC-TRANSPORT}}
+The path ID for 1-RTT packets is the sequence number of the Connection ID as specfied in {{QUIC-TRANSPORT}}, or zero if the Connection ID is zero-length.  {{Section 19 of QUIC-TRANSPORT}}
 encodes the Connection ID Sequence Number as a variable-length integer, allowing values up to 2^62-1; in this specification, a range of less than 2^32-1